Scientific Truths Matter, Willful Ignorance Kills

 Only from the transformative nature of love of science and truth can we avoid a massive second wave of coronavirus in the short-term, and the next pandemic and impending ecological collapse in the mid-term.

-Only love, science, and nature can keep us safe.
+Only love, science, and nature can keep us safe and well.
 Or disease, ecological collapse, and despair rage until being ends.
 That is the truth, like it or not.